 Absolutely.
 However, my place is too far from city centre - far from anything to be fair.
 This means your uber fares will about double.
 Oh, you were thinking you’ll use public transport?
 Probably wrong.
-Lima isn’t friendly to anything public, so unless you’re the kind of traveller looking for authentic experiences such as eating raw lizards in the amazon, pay your cab.
+Lima isn’t friendly to anything public, so unless you’re the kind of traveller looking for authentic experiences such as eating raw lizards in the amazon, pay your cab fare.
 The perks of staying of mine are meeting my two cats and enjoying a swimming pool.
-I’m not hosting your family members because I can barely handle mine, and I’m not hosting your friends because I’m your only friend.
+I’m not hosting your family members because I can barely handle mine, and I’m not hosting your friends because… wtf I thought I’m your only friend /s.

 What, why and how Machu Picchu?

 I’m no expert about peruvian culture so please try not to embarrass me by making any specialised questions like when tourists correct me on my knowledge regarding the differences between alpacas and llamas.
 If you want to start learning about Peruvian culture why not download the new Sid Meier’s Civilization VI which happens to feature the Inca empire.
-Try playing with it for 200 years and then let yourself be conquered by Europeans so you know get to really know us (Spoiler alert: it’s not fun).
+Try playing as the Inkas for 200 years and then let yourself be conquered by Europeans so you know get to really know us (Spoiler alert: it’s not fun).